OHDSI/TheBookOfOhdsi/DataQuality.md

 expect_person(person_id = 103, gender_concept_id = 8532)
 ```

 In this example, the framework generated by Rabbit-in-a-Hat is sourced, loading the functions that are used in the remainder of the code.
 We then declare we will start testing person gender mappings.
 The source schema has an ENROLLMENT table, and we use the add_enrollment function created by Rabbit-in-a-Hat to create two entries with different values for the member_id and gender_of_member fields.
-Note that the ENROLLMENT table has many other fields, and if we do not provide explicit values for these other fields the add_enrollemnt function will assign default values (the most prevalent values as observed in the White Rabbit scan report).
+Note that the ENROLLMENT table has many other fields, and if we do not provide explicit values for these other fields the add_enrollment function will assign default values (the most prevalent values as observed in the White Rabbit scan report).
 Finally, we specify the expectation that after the ETL two entries should exist in the PERSON table, with various expected values.

 Similar unit tests can be created for all other logic in an ETL, typically resulting in hundreds of tests.
 When we are done defining the test, we can use the framework to generate two sets of SQL statements, one to create the fake source data, and one to create the tests on the ETL-ed data: